Vine Logo

 Vine LogoVine Logo PNG

 The symbol on the Vine logo depicts a looping video.
-The emblem is easy to read and concise, as is the size of the messages sent.
+The emblem is easy to read and concise, as are the messages sent.
 The sign demonstrates communication within a social group with common interests.

 Vine: Brand overview

 Vine is an American social network designed to share short looped videos no longer than 6-7 seconds.
-With its help, it was possible to publish clips on some Internet platforms and get acquainted with thematic videos.
+With its help, clips could be published on certain Internet platforms, and thematic videos could be viewed.
 She was a direct competitor to Instagram and Pheed.
-The time of its appearance is the summer of 2012.
-In the fall of the same year, the service was bought by another social network – Twitter.
+Its appearance time is the summer of 2012.
+In the same year, the service was acquired by another social network, Twitter.
 Three months later, the new owner decided to change the video hosting format, so the final release took place in 2013.

 Vine was founded by Dom Hofmann, Colin Kroll, and Rus Yusupov.
 They launched a web service in June.
-In October, he switched to Twitter, which paid out $ 30 million for him, later transforming into Intermedia Labs.
+In October, he switched to Twitter, which paid him $30 million, and later became Intermedia Labs.
 Under its original name, the service was relaunched in January 2013 to become a free iOS app.
-In June of the same year, a version for Android and Windows Phone appeared.
+In June of the same year, versions for Android and Windows Phone were released.
 Within two months, the utility became the most popular in the video-sharing industry.
 In May, it was expanded with a service for viewing video content.

 In 2017, the social network Twitter announced the reboot of its program.
 Users were allowed to download and watch videos but not upload new ones.
 Also, she announced that everyone could pick up the previously published video.
-The reason is the problems of the parent company and the outflow of visitors to other resources.
-As a result, in 2017, a stripped-down version appeared, which was called the Vine Camera.
+The reason is the parent company’s problems and the outflow of visitors to other resources.
+As a result, in 2017, a stripped-down version, called the Vine Camera, appeared.

 Meaning and History